 Program Details: Students complete 7 hours of coding per week (asynchronously) and attend a 1-hour weekly meeting (in-person); 8-hour total weekly commitment for 2 credit hours.
 New team members receive training and a senior mentor.
 Minimum two-semester commitment strongly encouraged.

-Application Process: N/A
+Application Process: Apply Online

 The Global Diversity Index